puppetlabs/bolt/pre-docs/writing_tasks.md

 directory.
 If it is ruby code that will be reused by types, providers or puppet functions it should go in the `lib` directory.

-### Remote Tasks
+## Running remote tasks

 Some targets are hard or impossible to execute tasks on directly.
+In these cases, you can write a task that runs on a proxy target and remotely interacts with the real target.

-For example a network device may have a limited shell environment or a cloud service may be driven only by HTTP APIs.
-In these cases it makes sense to write a task that runs on a proxy target and remotely interacts with the real target.
-By writing a remote task Bolt allows users to specify connection information for remote targets in their inventory file and injects them into the `_target` metaparam.
+For example, a network device might have a limited shell environment or a cloud service might be driven only by HTTP APIs.
+By writing a remote task, Bolt allows you to specify connection information for remote targets in their inventory file and injects them into the `_target` metaparam.

-The following example shows how to write a task that posts messages to slack and reads connection information from inventory.yaml
+This example shows how to write a task that posts messages to Slack and reads connection information from `inventory.yaml`:

 ```ruby
 #!/usr/bin/env ruby